abhinavpradeep13/Basic-DC-Circuit-Simulator/README.md

 # Basic DC Circuit Simulator

 A Python-based application for designing and analyzing **DC electrical circuits** using **Modified Nodal Analysis (MNA)**.
-The simulator provides an intuitive graphical user interface built with Tkinter, allowing users to define circuit components, solve circuit equations, and visualize analysis results.
+The simulator features a graphical user interface (GUI) built with Tkinter, enabling users to create circuits, perform analysis, and obtain node voltages and branch currents efficiently.

 ---

+## Overview

+This project demonstrates the application of **Object-Oriented Programming (OOP)** principles in solving real-world engineering problems.
+Circuit elements such as resistors and voltage sources are modeled as objects, while Modified Nodal Analysis is used to formulate and solve the underlying system equations.

+The project was developed as an academic exercise to explore the intersection of **software engineering** and **electrical engineering computation**.

+---

 ## Features

-* Graphical User Interface (GUI) built using Tkinter
+* Graphical User Interface (GUI) developed using Tkinter
 * Support for resistors and independent voltage sources
 * Circuit analysis using Modified Nodal Analysis (MNA)
-* Object-Oriented Programming (OOP) architecture
+* Object-Oriented design with inheritance and polymorphism
-* Real-time tracking of circuit components
-* Calculation of node voltages and branch currents
+* Automatic calculation of node voltages and branch currents
+* Real-time component tracking and management
-* Export analysis results to a text file
+* Save simulation results to text files
-* User-friendly error handling for invalid circuit configurations
+* User-friendly error handling for invalid circuits

 ---